 To be honest, I was pretty lost when it came to my Costa Rica trip planning.
 I had been busy exploring the USA with 10 cities in 30 days and getting around by yourself turned out to be a little bit tricky.
 I couldn’t just hop on an overland bus like I did in the USA and let it drop me off where I needed to be.
 So I was mighty glad to be able to team up with Anywhere Costa Rica to test out their many tours free of charge to review for you.

-Anywhere had set up an impressive itinerary for me to explore the jungle heart of the country for over six days with lots of activities and nature highlights.
+Anywhere had set up an impressive itinerary for me to explore the jungle heart of the country for over six days with lots of activities and nature highlights in Costa Rica.
 Unlike regular tour companies, Anywhere pieces together tours, shuttle services and hotels from all over the country to suit your needs instead of providing their own.

 Rain, Forest and a Shy Volcano